Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - First time Visitor,
     1. I want to get clear instructions on how the site works, what you can do, and how to do it.
         - When entering the site, users can easily navigate their way through the site, using the navbar at the top.
 Below there is a large text wich reads "Tic Tac Toe", links to a tutorial page and two diffrent game pages & links to the authors gitHub, LinkedIn and Instagram accounts.
-        - The main text explains the soul purpose of the page.
+        - The header explains the soul purpose of the page.
         - The links below the main text give you three options, you can go to the tutorial page, or just start playing by choosing you're preferred game type.
 These three links are also avalible at the navbar.
         - There is also a "How to play" page, wich explains the diffrent ways I can win, or what happens if there is no winner.
 It also explains whats going on around the gameboard.
     2. I want to easily navigate my way through the website.